madhu4223/orderManagementSystem/README.md

 ## Development server

-Clone the code and Run `npm install` in the downloaded directory.
+Clone/Download the code and Run `npm install` in the downloaded directory.

 Then Run `npm start` for a dev server.The app will automatically open browser and navigate to `http://localhost:4200/`;
 if not just open the browser manually and navigate to `http://localhost:4200/`.